stever/lua-for-excel/README.md

 which are then registered as functions using Excel-DNA.

 There is no API provided currently to the Lua scripts, but there is potential there.
-The Lua sandbox is set currently restricted to modules defined by the MoonSharp Preset_HardSandbox setting.
+The Lua sandbox is currently restricted to modules defined by the MoonSharp Preset_HardSandbox setting.

 See // http://www.moonsharp.org/sandbox.html for more info.